-Life Cover and Critical Illness
+Life Cover and Critical Illness Life Cover

-Life Cover

-If a life assured dies or is diagnosed with a terminal illness during the policy term
+If you die or are diagnosed with a terminal illness during the policy term

 Critical Illness

 Critical Illness will cover you for 39 Full Payment conditions and 2 Additional Payment conditions.
 The Full Payment conditions will pay out your sum assured, and your policy will stop.
 The Additional Payment conditions will pay out a lower amount and your cover will continue.